staxsum/Threat-Intel-Discord-Bot/README.md

 ## What It Does

 - Monitors 10 security RSS feeds - CVEs, security news, ransomware intel, malware drops
-- Auto-posts to Discord - New vulns and news hit your channels in real-time
+- Auto posts to Discord - New vulns and news hit your channels in real-time
 - Zero interaction needed - Fire and forget.
 Bot does its thing.
 - Webhook-based - Fast, reliable, no database bullshit